- Daily Meditation: Take 5 Minutes for Yourself When You Wake Up or Go to Bed

 If you need help with mindfulness exercises or mindfulness-based stress reduction, you should consider getting mindfulness training from a tutor or instructor on Superprof.
 You can search for both online tutors and face-to-face tutors.

 Online tutors provide instruction over webcam using programmes like Skype.
 With fewer expenses, they tend to be cheaper than other tutors.
-However, a one-on-one tutor tends to provide more effective instruction for physical disciplines like meditation and yoga, for example.
+However, a one-on-one tutor tends to provide more effective instruction for physical disciplines like meditation and yoga near me, for example.

 If you're on a budget, you can always get a few friends together to split the cost of private tutorials!